RambunctiousCookie/Java-CLI-Json-Randomizer/README.md

-# Java Command Line Interface Json Randomizer
+# Java Json Randomizer
 This is a simple project that generates a randomized json output with configurable attributes and key-value data.
+It uses a command-line interface.

 ## Setup
 Simply run Maven to install the required dependencies, and then run the project via `Main`.